Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

 \subsection{L-nets}

-We are now ready to define the main objects of interest, namely quad meshes with regular combinatorics in Laguerre geometry.
-We call them L-nets and define them as follows (see Fig.~\ref{fig:defL-net} \bluenew{to the left}).
+We are now ready to define the main objects of interest, namely quad meshes with square grid combinatorics in Laguerre geometry.
+We call them L-nets and define them as follows (see Fig.~\ref{fig:defL-net} to the left).

 \begin{defn}[L-net] An \textbf{$m \times n$ square grid} is the plane graph with the vertices at integer points $(i,j)$, where $0 \le i \le n, \ 0 \le j \le m$, and edges joining the vertices at unit distance.
 Denote by $V$ the set of vertices, by $E$ the set of edges, and by $F$ the set of bounded faces of the square grid.
-An \textbf{L-net} is a triple of maps
+An \textbf{L-net} in $\mathbb{R}^3$ is a triple of maps

-satisfying the following conditions: \begin{itemize} \item if an edge $e \in E$ contains a vertex $v \in V$, then the or-cone $\CE(e)$ is in oriented contact with the or-plane $\VP(v)$ along a ruling; \item if an edge $e \in E$ meets a face $f \in F$, then the or-cone $\CE(e)$ is in oriented contact with the or-sphere $\SF(f)$ along a circle. \end{itemize} \end{defn}
+satisfying the following conditions: \begin{itemize} \item if an edge $e \in E$ contains a vertex $v \in V$, then the or-cone $\CE(e)$ is in oriented contact with the or-sphere $\SV(v)$ along a circle; \item if an edge $e \in E$ meets a face $f \in F$, then the or-cone $\CE(e)$ is in oriented contact with the or-plane $\FP(f)$ along a ruling. \end{itemize} \end{defn}

-Our notation indicates that we view the or-planes as vertices , the or-spheres as faces, and the or-cones as edges.
-Quadrilateral patches of or-planes, or-cones, and or-spheres of an L-net define the surface $\mathcal{L}$ as shown in the inset and Fig.~\ref{fig:QL}.
+Our notation indicates that we view the or-spheres as vertices , the or-planes as faces , and the or-cones as edges.
+Quadrilateral patches of or-planes, or-cones, and or-spheres of an L-net define a surface $\mathcal{L}$ as shown in the inset and Fig.~\ref{fig:QL}.
 We assume that the figure is self-explanatory and do not further detail the boundaries of these patches.
 We see that $\mathcal{L}$ can be a $C^1$ surface.

+The definition extends to more general combinatorics, because the oriented contact conditions are imposed locally.
+For simplicity, we restrict our study to square grid combinatorics; the general case is the subject of ongoing work.